timam/statuz/CONTRIBUTING.md

-# Contributing to StatusZ
+# Contributing to statuz

-Thank you for your interest in contributing to StatusZ!
+Thank you for your interest in contributing to statuz!
 We welcome contributions from the community to make this project even better.

 ## Reporting Issues

-If you encounter any issues or bugs with StatusZ, please [create a new issue](https://github.com/timam/statusz/issues/new) on our GitHub repository.
+If you encounter any issues or bugs with statuz, please [create a new issue](https://github.com/timam/statuz/issues/new) on our GitHub repository.
 Please provide detailed information about the issue you're facing, including steps to reproduce it and any relevant error messages.

 ## Feature Requests

 If you have ideas for new features or improvements to existing ones, we'd love to hear them!
-You can [submit a feature request](https://github.com/timam/statusz/issues/new) on our GitHub repository.
+You can [submit a feature request](https://github.com/timam/statuz/issues/new) on our GitHub repository.
 Describe the feature you'd like to see and how it could benefit the project.

 ## Making Contributions

-We encourage contributions from the community to help improve StatusZ.
+We encourage contributions from the community to help improve statuz.
 Here's how you can get involved:

 1. Fork the repository to your own GitHub account.
 2. Create a new branch for your contribution: `git checkout -b my-contribution`.